deciding/neo-hpstr-jekyll-theme/_posts/2018-05-27-regression-and-clustering.md

 optimize: 1. bisecting k means: all are one cluster at first; use k=2 means to break each one and calculate the overall min SSE, and choose to break that cluster; iterate to make k=k(expected) 2. mini batch k means: only use some samples to get the optimized centroid

+fallback:

+1. you need to know ahead what is k

+2. the clustering is highly depending on the inital centroid(there are bad centroids)

 **expectation maximization algorithm**:

 1. MLE(maximum likelihood estimate): (model with unknown params, samples) -> (model params)